phpmd/phpmd/src/site/rst/rules/index.rst

 - `Superglobals`__: Accessing a super-global variable directly is considered a bad practice.
 These variables should be encapsulated in objects that are provided by a framework, for instance.
 - `CamelCaseClassName`__: It is considered best practice to use the CamelCase notation to name classes.
 - `CamelCasePropertyName`__: It is considered best practice to use the camelCase notation to name attributes.
-- `CamelCaseMethodName`__: It is considered best practice to use the CamelCase notation to name methods.
+- `CamelCaseMethodName`__: It is considered best practice to use the camelCase notation to name methods.
 - `CamelCaseParameterName`__: It is considered best practice to use the camelCase notation to name parameters.
 - `CamelCaseVariableName`__: It is considered best practice to use the camelCase notation to name variables.